msparkDev/ConcurrentBERT-Recommender/README.md

 ## Data
 The original dataset for Katchers can be accessed at **data/raw_data_katchers.csv**.

-For further details and data manipulation, refer to the [OnlineRetailData](https://archive.ics.uci.edu/dataset/352/online+retail).
-For the benefit of English-speaking users, the process of data preparation, training, and evaluation (Prep/Train/Eval) is explained according to the OnlineRetailData standards.

 ### BERT with Concurrent Purchases
 ```
 python scripts/BERT/DataPrepWith.py